aerospike-examples/graph-fraud-demo/docs/prod-setup.md

 1. Create 1 or more AGS VM's and a Client VM (Next.js + backend), pick machine types to match goals Since AGS is stateless, each instance of AGS does not need to know each other, so you can repeat these steps for each instance you would like to create.
+**NOTE** Arm CPUs have been found to perform significantly better with AGS, for production if your application is latency sensitive, consider using the C4A family of machines in GCP:

 ```bash
 gcloud compute instances create fraud-demo-graph\